p8-5/ethereum-development-with-go-book/en/transfer-tokens/README.md

 Now we have all the information we need to generate the transaction.

-We'll create a transaction similar the one we used in [section on transferring ETH](../transfer-eth), EXCEPT that the *to* field should contain the token smart contract address, and the value field should be set to `0` since we're not transferring ETH.
+We'll create a transaction similar the one we used in [section on transferring BW](../transfer-BW), EXCEPT that the *to* field should contain the token smart contract address, and the value field should be set to `0` since we're not transferring BW.
 This is a gotcha that confuses people.

 ```go
 tx := types.NewTransaction(nonce, tokenAddress, value, gasLimit, gasPrice, data)